pjmahesh/Readme.md/README.md

 ## Getting Started

-The following descriptions will explain about Device IDs, ID allocation and their specifications
+The following descriptions will explain about Device IDs, ID allocation and specifications

 ## (1) Device IDs:
 Each device(RFD*) will have an ID allocated in the software.
 This ID is traced to establish a connection with that particular RFD.